 Dr. Randa (Lumsden) Garden

-Dr. Randa (Lumsden) Garden (Ph.D., University of Nebraska, Lincoln) is Assistant Professor in the Department of Communication Arts at Wayne State College.
+Dr. Randa (Lumsden) Garden (Ph.D., University of Nebraska, Lincoln) is Associate Professor in the Department of Communication Arts at Wayne State College.
 Dr. Garden teaches courses in Health Communication, Organizational Communication, Qualitative Research Design, Communication and Ethics, Organizational Presentations, and Speech Communication.
 Dr. Garden, along with students in her Organizational Communication classes, participates in a Service Learning research project each spring examining “Emotions in Organizations.”

 Dr. Garden received her Ph.D. at the University of Nebraska-Lincoln in 2009.
 Her dissertation is entitled, “Learning about serious illnesses: Implications for instructional communication.”
 Her primary research interest examines issues related to health care provider-patient communication.
 She has also explored the communication challenges of family caregivers for those with Alzheimer’s disease.
 She presented her research paper, “The effective use of popular medical dramas to analyze communication ethics in the doctor-patient relationship” at the Western States Communication Association Conference in Palm Springs, CA. She has also presented her work at the annual National Communication Association Conferences.
 In addition to teaching and writing, she enjoys spending leisure time with her husband Jim, and two daughters, Jamy and Nikki.